Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/Coronavirus Pandemic Prediction.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/CoronavirusPrediction/RGraphs.png" alt="R Rate pairplots">

-Factors effecting our *R* rate seem to include population density, rurality, labour face, and interesting ethnicity.
+Factors effecting our *R* rate seem to include population density, rurality, labour face, and interestingly ethnicity.
 Let's explore that last factor further:
 <img src="{{ site.url }}{{ site.baseurl }}/images/CoronavirusPrediction/EthnicityGraphs.png" alt="Ethnicity pairplots">

-We now see that ethnic minorities tend to live in areas which are more densley populated, likley leading to the false correlation here.
+We now see that ethnic minorities tend to live in areas which are more densely populated, likely leading to the false correlation here.

 Since population density seems to be important, let's compare this with the average R rate in each location since the start of the outbreak: